-The AMI BIOS will automatically display the status of the processor used in your system:
+The AMI BIOS Utility will automatically display the status of the processor used in your system:

-- CPU Type: This item displays the type of processor used in the motherboard. - Speed: This item displays the speed of the processor detected by the BIOS. - Physical Count: This item displays the number of processors installed in your system as detected by the BIOS. - Logical Count: This item displays the number of CPU Cores installed in your system as detected by the BIOS.
+- CPU Type: This item displays the type of CPU used in the motherboard. - Speed: This item displays the speed of the CPU detected by BIOS. - Physical Count: This item displays the number of processors installed in your system as detected by BIOS. - Logical Count: This item displays the number of CPU Cores installed in your system as detected by BIOS.